Jxffxjxke/Events-Platform/README.md

 3. After filling in the details, tap "Save" to add the event to the Events list.

 ### Admin: Deleting an Event
-1. Navigate to the **My Events** page, where the admin can view all events.
+1. Navigate to the **My Events** page, where the admin can view all of their events.
 2. For each event, there will be a bin icon next to it.
-3. Tap the bin icon for the event you want to delete.
+3. Tap the bin icon to delete an event.

 ### Admin Access
 Use the following test admin credentials to log in: